TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/PS4.md

 Strumbar: D-pad up/down

-Whammy: L2 Axis
+Whammy: Byte offset 44

-- Assuming it works the same as the PS3/Wii guitars, ranges from `0x00` when not pressed to `0xFF` when fully pressed, and resets to `0x7F` after a second or two of no movement.
+- Ranges from `0x00` when not pressed to `0xFF` when fully pressed.

-Tilt: R2 Axis
+Tilt: Byte offset 45

+- Nominally, `0x00` when parallel, `0xFF` when straight up.

-Pickup switch: (Unknown)
+Pickup switch: Byte offset 43

+- Ranges from 0 to 4, with each number being a discrete notch of the switch.

 ### As A Struct